phalcon/documentation/docs/cache.md

 !!! info "NOTE"

     The default serializer for all adapters is `Phalcon\Storage\Serializer\Php` which uses PHP's `serialize` and `unserialize` methods.
 These methods can suit most applications.
-However, the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves a better compression.
+However, the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves better compression.

 The cache adapter can be configured to use a different serializer.
 The available serializers are: